jarecoo/practice/notes.md

 This is intrinsic motivation, do it for you
 For me it was always stuff like being outside in nature, seeing the world, eating good food, building something, and most importantly, spending time with people I love.
 You also need a hobby, a creative outlet, but more than that you need to be fulfilled.
 “Of all the paths you take in life, make sure some of them are dirt.”
-John Muir “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”
-—Marcus Aurelius, Meditations, 4.48.2
+John Muir “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 Find 3 hobbies: one to make you money, one to keep you in shape, and one to keep you creative.
+“Retirement, as we think of it today, isn’t a dream we actually want.
+We don’t actually want to do nothing.
+We just want to do something we love.”
+The Happiness Equation, p.
+123

 #### Live Life on Purpose
 Try to never do anything on autopilot, especially in respect to your purpose in life, never execute on it on autopilot.
 The best way to live is to be present at every moment, and live in the now.
 Bringing awareness and mindfulness to the present will not only keep you grounded, it will keep you happy.
 You can bring awareness to your forward thinking self as well, being present in the now doesn’t preclude any sort of proactive, goal-oriented, or analytical living, it just brings a presence to it.